phee27/chess_play/README.md

 strong emphasis on finding the best move.
 I would like to explore numerical rewards such as MSE between predicted moves and best moves' Stockfish evaluations, as well as clipping techniques.
-Furthermore, I want to add more terms to the reward function, such as entropy, to promote diversity in the model's responses.
-Observing the current model reveals that the base model usually prefers moving pawns over other pieces.
+Furthermore, I want to add more terms to the reward function, such as entropy, to promote diversity in the model's responses since the current base model tend to prefer moving pawns over other pieces.
-- Annotate data with more sophisticated reasoning from foundation models: Models under 10B parameters do not have reasoning capabilities on the same level as foundation models.
+- Annotate data with more sophisticated reasoning from foundation models: Models under 10B parameters do not have the same level of reasoning capabilities as foundation models.
 In the future, I want to annotate the given dataset with sound reasoning from GPT-4 or Claude to explain why the best move is superior to alternatives.
 This annotated reasoning can be incorporated into the reward function and serve as a valuable signal for model learning.